Need to talk? Call 1800 882 436.

 • Share experiences, both good and bad — show your relatives that you value their advice.

-• Treat your family members with respect — set an example for your children so they understand how family members expect to be treated.
+• Treat your family members with respect to show your children how to treat them.

-• If your extended family is from another culture, help your children to understand how this is different and what is expected of them.
+• If your family is from another culture, help your children to understand their culture and how to be respectful.

-• Keep cultural traditions alive and involve your relatives in new family rituals that you develop.
+• Involve your relatives in new family rituals that you develop.

 Sometimes families who live apart might have differences of opinion.
-There can be conflict due to differences in the health system, different cultural practices and different views about parenting.
+There can be conflict due to differences in:

 Read more about managing cultural differences over raising children here.